rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 Note that the formal definition of the term "subsection" allows to state that a section is also a subsection to itself.
 In contrary to that, a section can technically not be a subsection to itself.
-That is, because a sectioning node does not belong to its own section.
+That is because a sectioning node does not belong to its own section.
 And, because of that, a parent section can never be a subsection to itself.

 Note that a section is for the same reason technically a "strict subset" of its parent section.
-That is, because a parent section always has more content nodes than any of its subsections.
+That is because a parent section always has more content nodes than any of its subsections.

 **CLARIFICATION**